BGI-flexlab/SOAPMetaS/README.md

 Taxonomy information list for "--prof-pipe meph", extracted from MetaPhlAn2 database mpa_v20_m200.pkl.
 The file is in json format.
 User may generate the file using python3 json.dump(mpa_pkl["taxonomy"]).

 -n, --partition-per-sam
-Partition number of each sample.
+Partition number of each sample (for alignment process only, thus we recommend using "--npart-align").
 The real partition number for Spark partitioner is (sampleNumber * partition-per-sam).
 For example, if you have 10 samples and set this para as 5, the RDD will be split to 50 partitions.
 Increase the number properly may improve the performance.
 Default: 10

 -o, --output-hdfs-dir
 Path to store alignment and profiling results, support both local path (file://) and HDFS (Hadoop Distributed File System) path.
 Note that the "alignment" and "profiling" subdirectory will be created.

+--prof-executor-cores
+Executor core number in profiling process.
+The config in Spark is spark.executor.cores/--executor-cores , we make it more flexible.
+Default: 1".

+--prof-executor-memory
+Executor memory in profiling process.
+The value should be at least 512m or users may encounter some exception of memory.
+Example: 512m 1g.
+Default: 512m".

+--prof-executor-number
+Executor number in profiling process.
+Users may choose the value according to availible resource.
+Default: 3.

 --prof-pipe
 Pipeline of profiling.
 Option: comg (doi:10.1038/nbt.2942), meph (MetaPhlAn2).
 Default: comg.

+--prof-task-cpus
+Task cpu (core) number in profiling process.
+The config in Spark is spark.task.cpu , we make it more flexible.Default: 1.

 -r, --ref-matrix
 Reference information matrix file of marker gene.
 Including sequence length, species information of marker gene.
 File format (tab delimited):